galtza/hierarchy-inspector/README.md

 In this particular example, we want a different implementation when the first type is just `int` regardless of the rest.
 We are going to take advantage of this feature during the whole article.

-In the standard library we can find types that *hold* other types, for instance `std::tupl`, which can be considered practically a *type list*.
+In the standard library we can find types that *hold* other types, for instance `std::tuple`, which can be considered practically a *type list*.

 ## Our goal